MeganKeenan/MeganKeenan/README.md

 - 👋 Hi, I’m Megan!
-- 👀 I’m interested in dance and circus arts, abstract and digital/tech art, nature/travel, and puzzle or stragety games.
+- 👀 I’m interested in dance/circus arts, abstract and digital/tech art, nature/travel, and puzzle or stragety games.
 - 🌱 I’m currently learning how to code front end!
 - 💞️ I’m looking to collaborate on any cool projects that come my way!
 - 📫 How to reach me ... message me :) As of now, my performer profile @lyza.moon is where I'm most active.